sephirothx/JigsawBot/README.md

 ## Preferences
 Go to the **#preferences** channel and react to Jigsaw's post in order to change your settings.

-👀 : Show already solved puzzles.
+👀 : Toggles showing or hiding already solved puzzles.